rifkiandriyanto/sentiment-analysis-hotel-review/README.md

 # Hotel Review Sentiment Analysis

 This repository contains code and resources for performing sentiment analysis on hotel reviews using a variety of deep learning models and techniques.
-The models integrate advanced NLP tools and embeddings such as BERT, FastText, Word2Vec, Doc2Vec, along with neural network architectures like LSTM and BiLSTM, including an attention mechanism.
+The models integrate advanced NLP tools and embeddings such as FastText, Word2Vec, Doc2Vec, along with neural network architectures like BERT, LSTM, BiLSTM, andd BiLSTM-attention.

 ## Models Overview